PurpShell/purpshell/README.md

-Hey there, nice to meet you!
+Hey there, nice to meet you! 👋

 My name is Rajeh Taher, I am an expert at writing apps in TypeScript & Python(ML).
-I do freelance part-time (hit me up on [Discord](https://discordapp.com/users/448493575093616640) or [Upwork]([#socials](https://www.upwork.com/freelancers/~01e23d2f043274a09e)), I'm sure we can figure things out).

 I have a deep passion for understanding complex systems, and reverse engineering.
 My work mostly revolves around messing with private APIs like WhatsApp Web & others.
 I love to learn more and I am open to new technology.
+I am also open to others so hit me up on Discord (purpshell # 7620) and let's have a chat!

+If you or your company uses whatsapp-web.js or Baileys and you would like to contribute to development, I would appreciate if you can sponsor me one-time or monthly on [GitHub Sponsors](https://github.com/sponsors/purpshell).
+If you are hesitating or unsure, just click the link :D

-## Skills & Biography
+## Experience

-  I have been tinkering since I was 6 years old and I have been programming ever since my teenage years.
-This has led me to so much expertise as I became an expert at TypeScript & Python & lots of other technologies during my teenage years.
+  I have been tinkering since I was a kid.
+Computers were a marvel to me and that inspired me to learn programming in my teenage years (I learned JavaScript and HTML at 11 years of age).
+This has led me to so much expertise as I became an expert at TypeScript & Python & lots of other technologies during my later teenage years (14->15).

-### Communication Skills:
+### Human Languages:
-I am comfortable working with large or small groups of people, through video meetings.
-I have used business suites & portals for a few years (Microsoft Office / Zoom / Google Workspace).
-- Language Status:
   - English • Native
   - Arabic • Native
-  - French • Learning (B1)
+  - French • Learning (B1 spoken; A2 written)
+  - Japanese • Lol I suck (but I have 4,000 episodes of anime on my back so daijobo ore)

+### Recruitment and Work:
+  - I am **open** for hire at the moment. (as of 30-03-23)
+  - Communication methods: Discord, Slack, Google Meet/Google Workspace, WhatsApp (not preferred though).
+  - You can find me on Upwork (Rajeh Taher) for security and ease of mind (preferred) or you can message me with your offer directly on Discord.

 ### Actual Work Experience (sorted by latest):
   - StormChat ( current ) - Founder & CEO ( WhatsApp Web related )
+  - Stunware ( Februrary 2023 - current ) - Back-end engineer for Geolink _coming soon_.
   - Private freelance job (January 2023) - Cleaned up a Nestjs with nx project & integrated a custom database data store (WhatsApp Web related)
   - Private freelance job ( November 2022 - December 2022 ) - Private WhatsApp presence monitoring patches for Baileys ( WhatsApp Web related project )
   - Stunware ( November 2021 - November 2022 ) - Private libraries and tools for WhatsApp presence monitoring. ( WhatsApp Web related project )